 Complaint Filing and Reporting: Alleged incidents of harassment whether by another student, employee, or other member of the Christian Brothers community are to be reported directly to the Dean of Students, a Christian Brothers counselor, or the Principal, orally or in writing.
-After receiving a report of harassment of a student, Christian Brothers may request clarification or conduct an initial inquiry and review, and if the conduct alleges a violation of this policy, Christian Brothers will investigate.
-While CBHS does not limit the time frame for reporting, immediate reporting is helpful as CBHS may not be able to investigate as thoroughly or consider as wide range of corrective actions the longer the time that has passed between the alleged misconduct and the report.
-The Anonymous Alerts system allows for reporting of harassment but note that if the choice is made to remain anonymous, it may severely impact the ability to investigate the matter in a timely and effective matter.
+After receiving a report of harassment of a student, Christian Brothers may request clarification or conduct an initial inquiry and review.
+If the reported conduct alleges a violation of this policy, Christian Brothers will investigate.
+While CBHS does not limit the time frame for reporting, immediate reporting is helpful.
+The longer the time that has passed between the alleged misconduct and the report could impact the ability of CBHS to thoroughly investigate or consider a wide range of corrective actions.
+The Anonymous Alerts system allows for reporting of harassment; however, if the choice is made to remain anonymous, it may severely impact the ability to investigate the matter in a timely and effective matter.

-Interim Measures: Christian Brothers may provide appropriate interim support and reasonable protective measures, if and as needed based on the particular applicable circumstances, to protect against further acts of harassment or acts of retaliation, to provide a safe educational environment, and/or to protect the integrity of an investigation.
+Interim Measures: Christian Brothers may provide appropriate interim support and reasonable protective measures based on the particular applicable circumstances, if and as needed to protect against further acts of harassment or acts of retaliation, to provide a safe educational environment, and/or to protect the integrity of an investigation.
 This may include suspension of the accused student pending and/or during an investigation or other appropriate interim measures.
 The necessity and scope of any interim measures will be determined in the sole discretion of Christian Brothers.

 Investigation Process: An investigation of alleged harassment of a student may be conducted by designated Christian Brothers personnel or by an outside investigator, in the sole discretion of Christian Brothers.
+Christian Brothers reserves the right to interview students during this process before alerting the student's parents.
+Parents/guardians of any students interviewed will be informed of the interviews and the process following on a need to know basis.